unspecifier/quizzler/src/markdown/nha-modules.md

 The insurance plan of the patient's partner will be the secondary insurance coverage, not the primary.

-© Primary e is provided through the patient's plan.
+- ✅ Primary e is provided through the patient's plan.

-CORRECT ane

 ‘The patient's own plan is primary while the patient's partner's plan is secondary.